floating/frame/README.md

   - **Frame is currently under development.** macOS, Windows and Linux distributions will be made available soon.

 ### Try it!
-If you're running macOS and want to try Frame, a demo is available by running...
 ```bash
 # Clone Frame
 › git clone https://github.com/floating/frame